 Using the HR Competency Builder, our client obtained data needed to align employees to new, future state roles as part of the new HR operating model.
 Additionally, the assessment results were a significant input into the individual development plans that would guide the future of the HR department.

 To address the skill set gaps identified within the survey results, HR leaders enhanced the organization’s professional development initiatives—including individual development plans and areas of broad development for HR as a department.
 In summary, the process:

-If you are focusing on building the right competencies for your organization or are working to navigate transformation of your HR department, contact ScottMadden to discuss your specific needs across the spectrum and how we might design a customized approach.
+If you are focusing on building the right competencies for your organization or are working to navigate the transformation of your HR department, contact ScottMadden to discuss your specific needs across the spectrum and how we might design a customized approach.
 Learn more about our three-step HR Competency Builder today to build your foundation for success at a strategic and tactical level.

 Sussex Economic Advisors is now part of ScottMadden.
 We invite you to learn more about our expanded firm.
 Please use the Contact Us form to request additional information.